ismut1008/ESP8266-WebHost-for-PS5-FW4xx-to-FW5xx/README.md

 ESP8266 WebHost for PS5 FW4xx to FW5xx
 --------------------------------------

-This is a webhost for esp8266 chip(i haven't tested esp32 yet) for firmwares FW4xx to FW5xx.
+This is a webhost on a esp8266 chip for firmwares FW4xx to FW5xx.
 It's the webhost UMTX2 made by Idlesauce that comes with some adjustment.
 I did put Mouuu㋡'s additional "pop up feature notification", that is his genius workaround regarding Etahen's freezing problem, specially the toolbox feature loading after injecting it.
 Even though I no longer use etahen since December last year, I decided to keep Mouuu㋡'s script on it.